vismay93/ImageInpaintingChalearn/README.md

 ```

 ### step3: Trainning
-Train the Network for the image inpainting task using the below mentioned python file, it will save the model files in './model' folder
+Train the Network for the image inpainting task using the below mentioned python file, it will save the model files in './model' folder.

 ```
 python train_perceptual_skipconn.py
 ```

+### step4: Download models
+The pretrained models are kept at [modelfile](https://drive.google.com/drive/folders/1WVhEblW0-Dxl2d41OYfy6LIZbkrcigY4?usp=sharing).
+Download all the files and keep in the './model' folder.

-### step4: Testing
+### step5: Testing
 Test the above trained/pretrained network on the test dataset, output will get saved in './Output' folder.

 ```